-$X(\omega)$ is intuitively interpreted as the amount of (monetary utility) that an agent will receive depending on the uncertain outcome ω as a consequence of buying the gamble X. Thus gambles, just as de Finetti's previsions, inherit their linearity directly by the linearity of prices.
-Walley suggests that a gamble X is desirable for the gambler if she is inclined to accept X whenever it is offered (for free) to her.
+$X(\omega)$ is intuitively interpreted as the amount of (monetary) utility that an agent will receive depending on the uncertain outcome ω as a consequence of buying the gamble X. Thus gambles, just as de Finetti's previsions, inherit their linearity directly by the linearity of prices.
+Walley suggests (see [41] Section 2.2.3) that a gamble X is desirable for the gambler if she is inclined to accept X whenever it is offered (for free) to her.
 On the other hand, X is not desirable, if she does not accept it, meaning either rejecting or being undecided about it.
-Walley then introduces the conditions which characterize desirable's gambles (again, from the point of view of the gambler)
+Walley then introduces the following conditions as rationality constraints on the set of gambles (again, from the point of view of the gambler):

-(D0) If sup $X = \sup\{X(\omega) | \omega \in \Omega\} < 0$ then X is not desirable.

-(D1) If $\inf X = \inf \{ X(\omega) | \omega \in \Omega \} > 0$ then X is desirable.
+- (D0) If sup $X = \sup\{X(\omega) | \omega \in \Omega\} < 0$ then X is not desirable. - (D1) If $\inf X = \inf \{ X(\omega) | \omega \in \Omega \} > 0$ then X is desirable. - (D2) If X is desirable and λ is a positive real number then λX is desirable. - (D3) If X and Y are each desirable then X + Y is desirable.

-14See [30] The idea of probability intervals and sets of probabilities goes back at least to [29].
-See e.g [20] and [30] for further historic references.

-(D2) If X is desirable and λ is a positive real number then λX is desirable.

-(D3) If X and Y are each desirable then X + Y is desirable.

 The decision-theoretic criterion of desirability for gambles serves a twofold purpose.
-On the one hand it allows us to interpret lower and upper assessments in terms of the gambler's disposition to bet.
-On the other hand, it justifies coherence as a rationality requirement for an assessment.
+On the one hand it allows us to interpret lower and upper previsions in terms of the gambler's disposition to bet.
+On the other hand, it justifies coherence as a rationality requirement for a prevision.